lengocphan2001/managareader/COMPLETE_DEPLOYMENT.md

 ## Conclusion

-Your TruyenDex application should now be fully deployed and running on your VPS.
+Your WowManga application should now be fully deployed and running on your VPS.
 The setup includes:

-- ✅ Frontend (Next.js) running on port 3000
+- ✅ Frontend (Next.js) running on port 3001 (to avoid conflict with nettruyen-vn.com on port 3000)
-- ✅ Backend (Node.js/Express) running on port 8000
+- ✅ Backend (Node.js/Express) running on port 8001 (to avoid conflicts)
 - ✅ Database (PostgreSQL) configured and running
 - ✅ Reverse proxy (Nginx) handling SSL and routing
 - ✅ Process management (PM2) for reliability